jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * `poly!(points; kwargs...)` where points is a container of ``(x,y)`` or ``(x,y,z)`` coordinates.
 Alternate to `Shape`.
 * `band!(lower, upper, args...; kwargs...)` draws a ribbon or band between `lower` and `upper`.
 These are either containers of `(x,y)` points or functions, in which case `args...` is read as `a, b, n = 251` to specify a range of values to plot over.
 The function can be scalar valued or parameterizations of a space curve in ``2`` or ``3`` dimensions.
 The `ribbon` argument of `Plots` is not supported.

+The series type `:ribbon` is used to draw a band around a function.
+The band is defined by the `ribbon` argument.

 There are just mutating versions of the above.

 In addition, there are a few, simple, non-polygonal shapes, including lines: